If you’re looking for apps to learn Japanese, look no further.

 Pricing: There is a free version of Mondly, and paid subscriptions start at $9.99 per month.
 You can also purchase an annual Mondly subscription for $47.99.

-This Japanese-specific language learning service is offered in bite-sized, podcast-style chunks that are designed to help you with basic language comprehension and boost your Japanese vocabulary.
+This Japanese-specific language learning platform is offered in bite-sized podcasts that are designed to help you with basic language comprehension and boost your Japanese vocabulary.

 JapanesePod101 also helps you memorize vocabulary using flashcards.